abrown/virtual-magazine/README.txt

     printable version of the magazine
     4. upload.php - used by SWFUpload to upload PDF files to /upload

+Also, if using Apache, ensure that:
+    1. The httpd.conf must allow you to override options in .htaccess.
+Check that "AllowOverride All" is uncommented in httpd.conf.
+    2. URL rewriting must be setup up; ensure the line "LoadModule rewrite_module modules/mod_rewrite.so" is uncommented in httpd.conf.

 Using the client
 ----------------